vburlbl/cleantalk-spam-protect/readme.txt

 1. CleanTalk automatically approves relevant, not spam comments.

 = Should I use another antispam plugins? =
 Use other antispam plugins not necessarily, because CleanTalk stops 100% of spam comments.
-But if necessary, the plugin can works together with Akismet, Captcha and etc.

-= Should I use another antispam plugins? =
-Use other antispam plugins not necessarily, because CleanTalk stops 100% of spam comments.
-But if necessary, the plugin can works together with Akismet, Captcha and etc.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anitspam options for spam bots protection.